 The department complies with the National Fair Work Employment Standards that apply from 1 January 2010.

-Employment conditions and benefits for the Department of Human Services are governed by two industrial agreements registered by Fair Work Australia (formerly the Australian Industrial Relations Commission).
+Employment conditions and benefits for the Department of Health & Human Services are governed by two industrial agreements registered by Fair Work Australia (formerly the Australian Industrial Relations Commission).
 The agreements are underpinned by Federal Awards and cover a range of entitlements such as remuneration, hours of duty including rosters (where applicable), shift allowances and overtime provisions, leave and allowances.

 The Employment Agreements are:

 For Community, Administrative and Public Sector Roles

 The following Agreement applies if you obtain employment in the areas of child protection, youth justice, housing and the majority of middle senior management roles and any corporate support or administrative roles.

 The following Agreement applies if you obtain employment as a direct service worker in Disability Services, which is primarily shiftwork on a 24/7 basis.
 Some health professional roles are also covered by this Agreement.